esialb/teensy-sisc-doc/object-file-format.md

 ```

 ## [header_type]
-*	`0x0000`: Linker Namespace

-	Name of the linker namespace, UTF16 encoded string.
-May occur only once.
-*	`0x0001`: Required Linker Namespace
+*	`0x0001`: Required Linker Symbol

-	Name of a required linker namespace, UTF16 encoded string.
-Occurs once for each required linker namespace.
+	Namespace and name of a required linker symbol, UTF16 encoded string.
+Occurs once for each required linker symbol.
+Namespace and name are both null-terminated, with namespace prepended to name.
 *	`0x0002`: Exported Linker Symbol

-	Name of an exported linker symbol for this namespace, UTF16 encoded string.
+	Namespace and name of an exported linker symbol, UTF16 encoded string.
 Occurs once for each exported symbol.
+Namespace and name are both null-terminated, with namespace prepended to name.